top of page

 Defining What Maintenance Looks Like For You

 Instead of one exact number, aim for a range.
-For example, staying within 2–3 kg of your target weight gives you flexibility without losing control.
+For example, learning how to maintain healthy weight for men often means staying within 2–3 kg of your target weight, which gives you flexibility without losing control.

 This mindset shift is key to long-term weight maintenance and regain prevention for men.